+- a.
+The Service Provider shall provide their employees all required personal protective equipment (PPE) and ensure that it is used.
+Boeing does not provide PPE to Service Provider personnel.

 - b.
-All PPE must conform to applicable regulatory requirements and appropriate industry standards. - c.
-Examples of PPE are - Industrial safety glasses with side shields - Face protection - · Body protection - Ear plugs and muffs - Hard hats - · Gloves and hand protection - Full-body safety harness and lanyards - 4.6 Hazard Communication/Safety Data Sheets - a.
-Boeing shall provide, on request, the safety data sheet (SDS) for any hazardous material under Boeing control within the assigned work area. - b.
+All PPE must conform to applicable regulatory requirements and appropriate industry standards.

+- c.
+Examples of PPE are:

+- · Industrial safety glasses with side shields

+- Face protection

+- Body protection

+- Ear plugs and muffs

+- Hard hats

+- Gloves and hand protection

+- Full-body safety harness and lanyards

+4.6 Hazard Communication/Safety Data Sheets

+- Boeing shall provide, on request, the safety data sheet (SDS) for any hazardous material under Boeing control within the assigned work area. - b.
 Before any hazardous material arrives on site, the Service Provider shall furnish to the Boeing Onsite Activity Representative the following information on each hazardous material to be used: - 1.
-The identity of each hazardous material; - An SDS for each hazardous material; and - 3.
-The quantity of each hazardous material to be used and/or stored on site. - c.
+The identity of each hazardous material; - 2.
+An SDS for each hazardous material; and - 3.
+The quantity of each hazardous material to be used and/or stored on site.

+- c.
 All hazardous material containers shall be properly identified and labeled as to their contents.
 Hazardous material container labels must include: - 1.
 The identity of the hazardous material; - 2.
 The manufacturer of the hazardous material; and - 3.
 Appropriate hazard warnings - d.
-The Service Provider shall bring to the job site only the amount of hazardous materials necessary for the project. - 4.7 Electrical Safety - a.
-All electrical incidents and near misses shall be reported immediately to the Boeing Onsite Activity Representative. - b.
-Equipment used by Service Providers must be approved by a nationally recognized testing laboratory. - c.
-The Service Provider shall supply ground fault circuit interrupters for all temporary electrical wiring cords and portable equipment and tools.
+The Service Provider shall bring to the job site only the amount of hazardous materials necessary for the project.

+4.7 Electrical Safety

+- a.
+All electrical incidents and near misses shall be reported immediately to the Boeing Onsite Activity Representative. - Equipment used by Service Providers must be approved by a nationally recognized testing laboratory. - c.
+The Service Provider shall supply ground fault circuit interrupters for all temporary electrical wiring cords and portable equipment and tools. - d.
-- d.
 The Service Provider must comply with current OSHA and NFPA 70E standards for safe work on or near energized electrical systems.
 Work on or near energized exposed movable conductors (e.g., power lines) or energized equipment with exposed conductors operating at 50 volts or greater, shall only be done when approved in writing by the Boeing Onsite Activity Representative.
 Additional coordination is required. - e.
 Portable electrical equipment (e.g., extension cords, drills, etc.) shall be maintained in a safe working condition. - f.
-Equipment, carts or other items shall not be stored in front of electrical panels or substations - g.
+Equipment, carts or other items shall not be stored in front of electrical panels or substations. - g.
 Combustible materials shall not be stored in any substation or electrical room. - h.
 After completion of work, substations and electrical rooms shall be secured to prevent unauthorized access. - i.
 Do not daisy chain extension cords.
 Extension cords must be plugged directly into an approved receptacle. - j.
 Temporary power cords must be protected from damage.